cortex-lab/phy/design/merge-view-integration-handoff.md

 Treat #60 and #62 as curation-integrity changes and require their failure-path, permission, cleanup, and full-suite regressions plus green CI before merge.

+### Later activity result (completed 2026-08-09)

+The refreshed executable batch is complete:

+- phy #1409 was verified as a lockfile-only six-package minor/patch update.
+  `uv sync --frozen --dev`, `make lint`, `make format-check`, and `uv build` passed locally.
+It was squash-merged as `6c582a5043d4f79723e446bb80dc62b63b7e9dc4`; its complete post-merge platform matrix, docs, spelling, dependency-graph, and build checks passed.
+- phylib #61's fork workflow was approved.
+Its focused model tests and every Linux, macOS, Windows-smoke, and package-build CI job passed.
+It was squash-merged as `97118cad110006bf58a5a948c9de47666ff97065`.
+- phylib #62 was merged with current `master` and corrected before approval.
+  Its sibling temporary files now use exclusive open semantics, letting the OS apply the process umask without temporarily changing that process-global setting.
+Existing destination permissions are preserved; exception cleanup, binary mode, and cross-platform permission behavior have regression tests.
+  Changed-file flake8 and all 279 local tests passed, followed by every CI job.
+  It was squash-merged as `0f78527a8051d40478c4d72910969b0fb9b16d7a`.
+- phylib #60 was then merged with that `master` and changed to reuse #62's shared atomic writer for `spike_clusters.npy`.
+Its model-level regression verifies that a simulated partial `np.save` leaves prior assignments byte identical, removes the temporary file, and preserves group-readable mode on Unix.
+All 280 local tests passed; changed files introduced no flake8 findings beyond the six existing `model.py` findings; every CI job passed.
+It was squash-merged as `0ccd6908ecb689a1762ca8d1322433bf0fba801b`.

+There are now no open phylib PRs in this integration sequence and no unmerged phy prerequisite PRs.
+The only current gate is the explicit real-dataset reply requested from `@goatsofnaxos` on phy #1404.
+There was still no reply, review, or newer PR comment at this update.
+Do not interpret silence as acceptance.

 ### Full pre-integration order

 Review and merge these PRs one at a time in this order: